khodgins/BioinformaticsWorkshopMonash2021/Topic_8-9/readme.md

 ## Accompanying material
 * [Slides](./Topic 8mod.pdf)

-## Daily Questions:
-1. For a site that is invariant in both populations (i.e. a locus with no variation), what is Fst?
-2. What effect does missing data have on a PCA?
-3. What is the average Fst between ARG and ANN samples in our dataset?
-Hint, SNPrelate can calculate Fst.

 ### NOTE:
 * If you didn't complete creating _full_genome.vcf.gz_ in Topic 6, you can copy it to ~/vcf from /mnt/workshop/data/vcf